Foxtails In Dogs And Cats

 How can I prevent my pet from having problems with foxtails?

-Be sure to keep your lawn trimmed and free of weeds or tall grasses.
 If your dog has long hair, it may help to have his hair clipped short in the spring and summer.

 If you suspect that a foxtail has become embedded somewhere on your pet, take him to your veterinarian immediately.